dchacke/hiccdown/Readme.md

 end
 ```

 As you can see, Hiccdown eliminates the need for view *partials*, as well.
 Again, that both partials *and* helper methods exist in Rails has always been a code smell – it’s a consequence of the wider problem that Rails does not properly separate logic and rendering.
+This fudge leads to situations where, for instance, you’re not sure if you should make a partial that calls helper methods or create a helper method that calls `content_tag`.

 ## HTML escape